 The faster we build the energy system of the future, the faster we can transition from the current one.
-And as a point the seas however love, we must assure the year the wast content notation.
-That is why I have cafely as and and gos composes to July of year around Het Zero by 2000 and to reduce mechanic emissions to near zero by 2000.
+And 😥 menta da caso here oca fonz, se most entere trevere the loss concernment one, and accurate one.
+And accurate one of a go companies to fully ofgat around Het Zero by 2000 and to reduce methone emissions to near zero by 2000.
+New technologies have the potential to dramatically increase